ShrutiSharma-27/OOP_JAVA/README.md

 * a reference variable that refers to the current object.
 * in order to access/refer your object inside the class template, you've to use this keyword.
 * significantly used to eliminate the confusion between class attributes and parameters with the same name (because a class attribute is shadowed by a method or constructor parameter).
+* also used to call a constructor from another constructor.

+> In Java, primitive datatypes aren't implemented as objects so the new keyword is not used with them.
+Primitives aren't objects that's why they get stored in stack memory unlike objects get stored in heap memory.
+This is done to increase efficiency and make it fast (by avoiding the involvment of heap memory for primitives).

+> Student one = new Student() ;

+> Student two = one ; //two will point to the same object as one is pointing to //doesn't mean copy any part or allocate new memory